 - Built-in Support for R-Car V3H SoC Activation streamlines SoC self-test procedures

-The EagleCAM camera featuring R-Car SoCs are available now from LUPA.
-For more information on EagleCAM, visit: www.lupa-electronics.com.
-For more information on EagleCAM featuring Renesas’ R-Car SoCs, visit: https://www.renesas.com/EagleCAM.
+The EagleCAM camera featuring R-Car SoCs is available now from LUPA.
+For more information on EagleCAM, visit www.lupa-electronics.com.
+For more information on EagleCAM featuring Renesas’ R-Car SoCs, visit https://www.renesas.com/EagleCAM.

 About LUPA-Electronics GmbH